Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Supershop Sales Analytics/readme.md

 ---

 ## 📈 Business Impact
-This dashboard provides a comprehensive view of performance, drill-down interactivity, and KPI-based trend analysis to support sales monitoring and decision-making.
+<p align="justify">This dashboard provides a comprehensive view of performance, drill-down interactivity, and KPI-based trend analysis to support sales monitoring and decision-making.
 By visualizing complex data in an intuitive way, the SuperShop Sales Analysis Dashboard enables stakeholders to quickly identify top-performing outlets, recognize underperforming product categories, and understand seasonal sales patterns.
-This empowers management to optimize inventory, refine marketing strategies, and ultimately drive revenue growth.
+This empowers management to optimize inventory, refine marketing strategies, and ultimately drive revenue growth.</p>